Pretty-Good-Freedom-Tech/brainstorm/README.md

 See the [installation instructions](docs/INSTALLATION_INSTRUCTIONS.md) for detailed instructions.

-At installation, hasenpfeffr will generate a new nsec for your relay, and will store it in the configuration file.
+At installation, Brainstorm will generate a new nsec for your relay, and will store it in the configuration file.
 This nsec will be used to sign NIP-85 kind 30382 events, and you will publish kind 10040 event which effectively points clients to your new relay pubkey.
 In case your relay nsec is compromised or lost, not a big deal!
 You will simply need to republish your NIP-85 10040 event which will point to your new relay pubkey, and all 30382 events will need to be republished (which happens automatically every 6 hours)

 The installation script will:

 1. Install and configure Neo4j Community Edition, the Neo4j Graph Data Science plugin, and the Neo4j APOC plugin
 2. Set up Neo4j constraints and indexes
 3. Install and configure a strfry nostr relay
-4. Configure the Hasenpfeffr systemd services; see `systemd/README.md` for details.
+4. Configure systemd services; see `systemd/README.md` for details.
-5. Create hasenpfeffr configuration files: `/etc/hasenpfeffr.conf`, `/etc/graperank.conf`, `/etc/blacklist.conf`, `/etc/whitelist.conf`
+5. Create configuration files: `/etc/hasenpfeffr.conf`, `/etc/graperank.conf`, `/etc/blacklist.conf`, `/etc/whitelist.conf`

 ## Update